stackmuncher/static-pages/content/about/employers/features/pricing.md

 ## Pricing

-Our beta version is free for everyone.
-We will introduce a small charge for sending private messages to developers who prefer not to publish their contact details.
-Contacting developers who published their contact details will remain free.
+Our current beta version of the [Directory](/) is free for everyone.
+We may introduce a small charge for sending private messages to developers who prefer not to publish their contact details some time later.

+Contacting developers who made their contact details public will remain free.